Bhagavad Gīta Bhāshya and Tātparya

 ityādi śrutismṛtibhyaḥ।

-- such are the testimonials from the scriptures and memories.
+- such are the testimonials from the scriptures and tradition.

 sa ca viṣṇuprasādādeva siddhyati।